microsoft/DefinitelyTyped-tools/packages/header-parser/README.md

 # DefinitelyTyped Header Parser

-This library parses headers of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) types.
+This library parses package.jsons of [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) types.
+Its name is left over from when package information was stored in textual headers.

 # Contributing